IGA: The New Number One Priority

 Changes in business requirements such as EU GDPR compliance has shifted the priority of IGA from lower-level to top-tier.

-By Morten Boel Sigurdsson, Omada CEO
+By Morten Boel Sigurdsson, Founder and President (NA)

 Identity Governance and Administration – The New Number One Priority